FigSystems/dpt/doc/spec.md

 ## Repository Format

-Repositories are simply https servers with a predefined file structure as follows:
+Repositories are simply http(s) servers with a predefined file structure as follows:

 - index.kdl: KDL file with a list of packages and package versions that are contained in this repository.